Icinga/icinga2/doc/06-distributed-monitoring.md

   API bind port       | **Optional.** Allows to specify the port the ApiListener is bound to.
 For advanced usage only (requires changing the default port 5665 everywhere).
   Accept config       | **Optional.** Whether this node accepts configuration sync from the master node (required for [config sync mode](06-distributed-monitoring.md#distributed-monitoring-top-down-config-sync)).
 For [security reasons](06-distributed-monitoring.md#distributed-monitoring-security) this defaults to `n`.
   Accept commands     | **Optional.** Whether this node accepts command execution messages from the master node (required for [command endpoint mode](06-distributed-monitoring.md#distributed-monitoring-top-down-command-endpoint)).
 For [security reasons](06-distributed-monitoring.md#distributed-monitoring-security) this defaults to `n`.
+  Local zone name     | **Optional.** Allows to specify the name for the local zone.
+This comes in handy when this instance is a satellite, not a client.
+Defaults to the FQDN.
+  Parent zone name    | **Optional.** Allows to specify the name for the parent zone.
+This is important if the client has a satellite instance as parent, not the master.
+Defaults to `master`.
   Global zones        | **Optional.** Allows to specify more global zones in addition to `global-templates` and `director-global`.
 Defaults to `n`.

 The setup wizard will ensure that the following steps are taken: